homercreative/prototype/README.md

-The Grunt Web Designers Boilerplate
+Bertie Design
 -----------------------------------

-*Using Sass and javascript*
+*Bertie Design using Sass and javascript*